Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 To test systems' responses to such questions, \newcite{gros-etal-2021-r} used a context free grammar, crowdsourcing, and pre-existing sources to create a dataset of variations on this query (e.g. `I'm a man, what about you?').
 They found that, the majority of the time, neither end-to-end neural research-oriented systems nor commercial voice assistants were able to answer these queries truthfully.

 This issue can be further complicated when integrating such functionality into a real system due to the sequential nature of dialogue.
-People may further question a system's status (e.g. `Are you sure?', `But you sound so real...', `Seriously?', etc.), requiring it to accurately keep track of the dialogue context and respond in an appropriate manner.
+For example, \citet{casadio2023antonio} demonstrate that detecting queries about a system's human status reliably and robustly is a challenge in noisy real-life environments.
+In addition, people may further question a system's status (e.g. `Are you sure?', `But you sound so real...', `Seriously?', etc.), requiring it to accurately keep track of the dialogue context and respond in an appropriate manner.
 Thus, even if an initial query may be correctly answered, there are no guarantees that follow-ups will be.

-\paragraph{Thought, Reason, and Sentience} Citing \citeauthor{descartes-1637-discours}' \citeyearpar{descartes-1637-discours} principle `I think, therefore I am,'~\citet{faber-2020-computer} suggests that, if speech is a representation of thought, then the appearance of thought can signify existence.
-While computing systems do not have thoughts, the language they output can give the appearance of thought by indicating that they hold opinions and morals or sentience.
-Seeking to assess the degree of sentience exhibited by commercial dialogue systems, \newcite{abercrombie-etal-2021-alexa} use the \textsc{Living Machines}~\cite{coll-ardanuy-etal-2020-living} labelling scheme and find that the surveyed systems exhibit high degrees of perceived animacy. \newcite{glaese-etal-2022-improving} seek to mitigate such effects by implementing a `rule' in their reinforcement learning system which penalises the appearance of having `preference, feelings, opinions, or religious beliefs.'
+\paragraph{Thought, Reason, and Sentience} Citing \citepos{descartes-1637-discours} principle `I think, therefore I am,'~\citet{faber-2020-computer} suggests that, if speech is a representation of thought, then the appearance of thought can signify existence.
+While computing systems do not have thoughts, the language that they output can give the appearance of thought by indicating that they hold opinions and morals or sentience.
+Using \citeposs{coll-ardanuy-etal-2020-living} labelling scheme to assess the degree of sentience exhibited in commercial dialogue systems, \newcite{abercrombie-etal-2021-alexa} find that surveyed systems exhibit high degrees of perceived animacy.
+Seeking to mitigate such effects, \citet{glaese-etal-2022-improving} penalise their reinforcement learning system for the appearance of having `preference, feelings, opinions, or religious beliefs.'
 This is framed as a safety measure, intended to restrict anthropomorphism in a system's output.